gregorykelleher/equity-aggregator/src/equity_aggregator/README.md

 - Adds CUSIP, ISIN, and other standard identifiers
 - Creates globally unique equity identities

-#### 5. **Deduplicate**
+#### 5. **Group**

-Merges duplicate equity records by FIGI identifier:
+Groups equities by Share Class FIGI:

 - Groups records with identical share_class_figi values
-- Uses fuzzy matching to merge similar company names within groups
-- Preserves the most complete data when merging
+- Preserves all discovery feed source data for later merging
+- Each group represents the same equity from multiple discovery sources
+- Yields groups as `list[RawEquity]` for enrichment processing

 #### 6. **Enrich**

-Adds supplementary data from enrichment feeds:

-- Fetches additional data from Yahoo Finance
+Fetches enrichment data and performs comprehensive single merge:

-- Only fills missing fields from discovery sources
+- Extracts representative identifiers from discovery sources using merge algorithms
-- Preserves data integrity and source hierarchy
+- Queries enrichment feeds (Yahoo Finance) with these identifiers
+- Performs single merge of all sources (discovery + enrichment) for optimal data quality
+- Uses same merge logic for identifiers and final merge (mode for IDs, fuzzy clustering for names, frequency for symbols)
 - Applies controlled concurrency to respect API limits

 #### 7. **Canonicalise**